Learning Generalizable Tool-use Skills through Trajectory Generation: Results

 \subsection{Tasks and baselines}

-\textbf{Tasks:} We evaluate our method against several baselines in a soft body simulator, PlasticineLab~\citep{huang2021plasticinelab}.
+\textbf{Tasks:} We evaluate our method against several baselines in a soft body simulator, PlasticineLab~\cite{huang2021plasticinelab}.
 We consider four tasks: ``Roll'', ``Cut'', ``Small scoop'' and ``Large scoop''.
 Example configurations and their training and test tools for these tasks are depicted in \fig{fig:tasks}.
 In our setup, all of the tools are placed far from the dough at the start of each task, as would be the case in a normal tool-use scenario. \\ \textbf{Metric:} We specify goals as 3D point clouds of different geometric shapes.
-We report the normalized decrease in the Earth Mover Distance~(EMD) approximated by the Sinkhorn divergence~\citep{sejourne2019sinkhorn} computed as $s(t) = \frac{s_0 - s_H}{s_{0}},$ where $s_0, s_H$ are the initial and final EMD respectively.
-To compute the performance of each method, we evaluate 10 trajectories per task per tool and then aggregate the performance across all the tasks. \\ \textbf{Baselines:} We evaluate the following baselines with different action representations, all of which use the same tool selector as ToolGen.
+We report the normalized decrease in the Chamfer Distance between the observation and the goal, computed as $s(t) = \frac{s_0 - s_H}{s_{0}},$ where $s_0, s_H$ are the initial and final Chamfer Distances to the goal respectively.
+To compute the performance of each method, we evaluate 10 trajectories per task per tool and then aggregate the performance across all the tasks. \\ \textbf{Baselines:} We evaluate the following baselines with different action representations.
 All of the baselines regress to reset transformations and delta poses, except for BC-E2E which predicts delta poses directly from the initial configuration without a reset transformation.
-Details on the architectures of the baselines are described in Appendix~\ref{app:baselines}. \begin{itemize}[leftmargin=*] \item \textbf{BC-E2E.} End-to-end behavioral cloning that outputs a $H' \times 6, (H' > H)$ vector representing the delta poses of the tool relative to the initial tool pose.
-Unlike the other baselines, this baseline does not output a reset transformation. \item \textbf{BC-Joint.} Behavioral cloning that jointly regresses to the reset transformation and subsequent delta poses from the initial tool configuration. \item \textbf{BC-Latent.} Behavioral cloning that regresses to the reset transformation, moves the tool to the predicted reset pose, and then predict subsequent delta poses from a latent encoding of the scene with the tool in the reset pose. \item \textbf{TFN-Traj.} Behavioral cloning that regresses to the reset transformation, moves the tool to the predicted reset pose, and then uses the updated scene to predict subsequent delta poses with the ToolFlowNet-based~\citep{seita2023toolflownet} trajectory model described in Appendix~\ref{app:pathgen}. \end{itemize}
+Details on the architectures of the baselines are described in Appendix~\ref{app:baselines} on the website. \begin{itemize} \item \textbf{TrajOpt Oracle.} Differentiable trajectory optimization with ground truth dynamics from the simulator. \item \textbf{BC-E2E.} End-to-end behavioral cloning that outputs a $H' \times 6, (H' > H)$ vector representing the delta poses of the tool relative to the initial tool pose.
+Unlike the other baselines, this baseline does not output a reset transformation. \item \textbf{BC-Joint.} Behavioral cloning that jointly regresses to the reset transformation and subsequent delta poses from the initial tool configuration. \item \textbf{BC-Latent.} Behavioral cloning that regresses to the reset transformation, moves the tool to the predicted reset pose, and then predict subsequent delta poses from a latent encoding of the scene with the tool in the reset pose. \item \textbf{TFN-Traj.} Behavioral cloning that regresses to the reset transformation, moves the tool to the predicted reset pose, and then uses the updated scene to predict subsequent delta poses with the ToolFlowNet-based~\cite{seita2023toolflownet} trajectory model described in Appendix~\ref{app:pathgen} on the website. \end{itemize}